 (1) By filling in and sending the registration form, the customer makes an offer to the provider.
-To do so, the following registration steps must be completed: a) enter details of the customer’s name and address b) enter payment information c) review customer data, option for customer to correct
+To do so, the following registration steps must be completed: a) Choose a contract term b) enter details of the customer’s name and address c) enter payment information d) review customer data, option for customer to correct

 (2) No contract comes into being simply by the customer filling in and sending in the registration form.
 The provider may reject registrations without stating reasons.

-(3) The contract comes into being when the customer receives a welcome email from the provider with the T&Cs.
+(3) The contract comes into being when the customer receives a welcome email from the provider with the T&Cs (conclusion of contract).

 4. Notice of the right of withdrawal

 Right of withdrawal

 The customer has the right to withdraw from this contract within fourteen days, without stating a reason.